-According to the flood insurance rate map published by the Federal Emergency Management Agency (FEMA), for the city of Ann Arbor, community panel number 26161C0263E, effective date April 3, 2012, the property lies in a Zone X category, determined to be an area of minimal flood hazard.
+According to the flood insurance rate map published by the Federal Emergency Management Agency (FEMA), for the city of Ann Arbor, community panel number 26161C0261 E, effective date April 3, 2012, the property predominantly lies within special flood hazard areas including a regulatory floodway indicated by the striped area.
+Remainder peripheral area is presumed to lie in a Zone X category, determined to be an area of minimal flood hazard.
+The map does not provide sufficient detail to definitively define various areas; however, the floodway area appears to correlate to the floodway identified in the previously cited historical floodway survey.
+Flood hazard mapping derived from City maps, provides cleared detail.